You can get help from your local council if you're getting ready to leave hospital and will find it hard to live at home without extra support.

 The type of care given can vary depending on where you live.
-The hospital will explain more before you leave, or you can contact your local council's social work department to find out more:
+The hospital will explain more before you leave.
+You can also contact your local council's social work department to find out more:

-Care homes provide a level of care that you can't get at home.
+Care homes provide a level of care you cannot get at home.

 Find out more about what help you can get if you're looking for a place in a care home.

-If you need to go straight to a care home from hospital but don't have a place, your hospital can help you find somewhere that offers short-term care.
+If you need to go straight to a care home from hospital but donot have a place, your hospital can help you find somewhere that offers short-term care.